Deformable image registration with deep network priors: a study on longitudinal PET images: Related work

-\paragraph{Established registration tools} There is a large body of literature on conventional registration methods (\cite{Klein2009,Sotiras2013}).
-Some of today's most commonly used registration tools include the \textit{Demons} pipeline (\cite{Vercauteren2007a}) using non-parametric diffeomorphic displacement fields, the \textit{Elastix} toolbox (\cite{Klein2010}) based on cubic B-splines, and the \textit{Advanced Normalization Tools (ANTs)} (\cite{Avants2009}) parametrizing the velocity field and relying on bi-directional diffeomorphisms.
-For our comparisons, we focused on the last two methods, since they performed well among different datasets (\cite{Klein2009}) and their pyramidal coarse-to-fine optimization inspired recent works on DL-based registration, presented hereafter.
+There is a large body of literature on conventional registration methods (\cite{Klein2009a,Sotiras2013}).
+Some of today’s most used registration tools include the Demons method (\cite{Vercauteren2007}) using non-parametric diffeomorphic displacement fields, the Elastix toolbox (\cite{Klein2010}) based on cubic B-splines, and the Advanced Normalization Tools (ANTs) (\cite{Avants2009}) parametrizing the velocity field and relying on bi-directional diffeomorphisms.
+We compared our proposed approach to the last two methods, as they perform well with different datasets (\cite{Klein2009a}) and their pyramidal coarse-to-fine optimization has inspired recent works on DL-based registration which is presented hereafter.